WICG/shared-storage/README.md

     *   Deletes all entries.
     *   Options include:
         *   `withLock`: acquire a lock on the designated resource before executing.
 See [Locking for modifier methods](#locking-for-modifier-methods) for details.
+*   `window.sharedStorage.batchUpdate(methods, options)`
+    *   Execute `methods` in order.
+    *   `methods` is an array of method objects defining the operations to perform.
+Each object must be one of the following types: `SharedStorageSetMethod`, `SharedStorageAppendMethod`, `SharedStorageDeleteMethod`, or `SharedStorageClearMethod`.
+Each method object's constructor accepts the same parameters as the corresponding individual method (e.g., `set`, `append`, `delete`, `clear`).
+    *   Options include:
+        *   `withLock`: acquire a lock on the designated resource before executing.
+See [Locking for modifier methods](#locking-for-modifier-methods) for details.
+    *   The `withLock` option for individual method objects within the batch is ignored; only the `options.withLock` value applies to the entire batch.
+    *   This method, with the `withLock` option, allows multiple modifier methods to be executed atomically, enabling use cases where a website needs to maintain consistency while updating data organized across multiple keys.
 *   `window.sharedStorage.worklet.addModule(url, options)`
     *   Loads and adds the module to the worklet (i.e. for registering operations).
 The handling should follow the [worklet standard](https://html.spec.whatwg.org/multipage/worklets.html#dom-worklet-addmodule), unless clarified otherwise below.
     *   This method can only be invoked once per worklet.
 This is because after the initial script loading, shared storage data (for the invoking origin) will be made accessible inside the worklet environment, which can be leaked via subsequent `addModule()` (e.g. via timing).